TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     bootable ZFS pool, and will load `unix` and then the boot archive.

     Platform images are supplied by either a gzipped tarball containing the above.
-Or inside an ISO image file which contains the above AND the boot image as well (see below).
+Or inside an ISO image file which contains the above AND the Boot Image as well (see below).

 ## BOOT IMAGES